 Walk-on pool covers prices

 Safety and automatic pool covers are designed to be walked on only in an emergency.
-Most safety covers can support the weight of one to two adults or more in case a child or pet needs rescuing.
+Most safety covers can support the weight of 1 to 2+ adults in case a child or pet needs rescuing.
 The ASTM minimum standard for safety pool covers is 435 lbs.

 Sliding deck pool cover price

-Sliding deck pool cover prices are $25,000 to $150,000 or more, depending on the size, material, and style.
-A sliding cover—also called a rolling deck pool cover—can support the weight of people and furniture and can act as a traditional deck when it's covering the pool.
+Sliding deck pool cover prices are $25,000 to $150,000+, depending on the size, material, and style.
+A sliding cover—also called a rolling deck pool cover—can support the weight of people and furniture and act as a traditional deck when it's covering the pool.

 Custom pool covers cost

-A custom pool cover costs $1,500 to $6,000, depending on the size, shape, and type.
+A custom pool cover costs $1,500 to $6,000, depending on the type, size, and shape.
 Pools with irregular shapes and multilevel features like waterfalls, spas, or stone border walls typically require a custom safety cover.